fwip/mtg_pronouns/reworded_cards.md

 Fading 4 (This artifact enters the battlefield with four fade counters on it.
 At the beginning of your upkeep, remove a fade counter from it.
 If you can't, sacrifice it.)

-At the beginning of each player's upkeep, they taps an untapped artifact, creature, or land they controls for each fade counter on Tangle Wire.
+At the beginning of each player's upkeep, that player taps an untapped artifact, creature, or land they control for each fade counter on Tangle Wire.

 Tangleroot 3
 ---------------

 **Artifact**

-Whenever a player casts a creature spell, they adds {G} to their mana pool.
+Whenever a player casts a creature spell, that player adds {G} to their mana pool.

 Tariff 1W
 ---------------

 **Sorcery**

-Each player sacrifices the creature they controls with the highest converted mana cost unless they pays that creature's mana cost.
-If two creatures a player controls are tied for highest cost, they chooses one.
+Each player sacrifices the creature they control with the highest converted mana cost unless they pays that creature's mana cost.
+If two creatures a player controls are tied for highest cost, that player chooses one.

 Task Mage Assembly 2R
 ---------------